 What are the Chances of Recovery? – Treatment Options

 The first step when seeking treatment for a combination of bipolar and alcohol abuse is to determine which condition occurred first.
 If the alcohol abuse problem occurred first, the chances of recovery are high and the process is not that difficult, especially if the person can stop or minimize their alcohol intake.
 However, if it’s the other way around, the recovery process can be slow and take some time.
-Unfortunately, the bipolar disorder may leave a permanent mark on your personality.
+Unfortunately, the bipolar disorder may leave a permanent mark on the personality.

 As to the question of whether there are “combination” treatments for bipolar and alcoholism, the answer is that there are treatments for alcohol abuse and treatments for bipolar disorder, but they are usually administered separately.
 Both conditions need specific medical attention to reduce their complexities.
-Some physicians treat both problems together but this is more rare.
+Some physicians treat both problems together but this is rarer.

 The most effective means of treatment for bipolar disorder is a two-pronged strategy consisting of bipolar medication and alcohol counseling, in the form of group and individual therapies.
 The traditional medication used has been lithium, but the effects of the epilepsy drug lamotrigine on alcohol bipolar behavior have also been positive.

-Various options for treatment of alcohol use disorder exist.
+Various options for the treatment of alcohol use disorder exist.
 The most commonly used methods are 12-step programs and behavioral-cognitive relapse prevention therapy.